SachinthaRajapaksha/Android-Studio----SpaceFighter-Mobile-Game/README.md

 ## Description

-**SpaceFighter Mobile** is a 2D mobile game developed using **Kotlin** in **Android Studio**.
+**SpaceFighter Mobile** is a 2D mobile game developed using **Kotlin** in **Android Studio** as part of our university 2nd year 2nd semester Mobile Application Developmenet (MAD) module.
 In this exciting arcade-style game, players control a spaceship tasked with destroying asteroids while aiming to achieve the highest score possible.
 The high score is stored locally on the device for replayability.

 Key features include: